lghackett/ARE-comp-resources/README.md

 3. The **topics** folder is a catch-all for topical tutorials focused on students in ARE 212.
 For now, it includes only:
 * A short introduction to list comprehensions in python
 * A guide to branching, pull requests, and code review in github.

+A huge thanks to Simon Greenhill for his contributions to this repository and Berkeley ARE for supporting this work.